henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 }
 ```

-# conversion
+# Conversion

 string version of `atoi()` is `stoi()`

 # Questions that I messed up

-* Simply good one: 240 (581 talked about it, now finally understands it)
+* Simply good one: 240 (581 talked about it, now finally understands it), 418 (observation)
 * Good but hard greedy: 316
 * Two pointer: 683 (nlogn is easy though), 239 (deque), 340, 76 (hard)
 * Iterator: 341, 26 (implement unique)